ahmed-k-aly/Space-Invaders/README.md

 For opening menu: Escape button.

 ## Future Improvements
-The codebase can be greatly helped by implementing Inheritance and Polymorphism.
+The codebase can be greatly helped and reduced by implementing Inheritance and Polymorphism.
 # Game:

 ![MainMenu](src/Screenshots/MainMenu.png)